YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 An important point to make about the preprocessing is that any preprocessing statistics (e.g. the data mean) must only be computed on the training data, and then applied to the validation / test data.
 E.g. computing the mean and subtracting it from every image across the entire dataset and then splitting the data into train/val/test splits would be a mistake.
 Instead, the mean must be computed only over the training data and then subtracted equally from all splits (train/val/test).

+### Batch Normalization

+In practice networks that use Batch Normalization are significantly more robust to bad initialization.
+Additionally, batch normalization can be interpreted as doing preprocessing at every layer of the network, but integrated into the network itself in a differentiable manner.